MayaViljoen/VisualInferencesMV/README.md

 **No Control future**
-A similar question here, showing the outcome (3 parallel gates) By representing the outcome but asking a future question, this confuses me, as the particpant is aware that the water has already come through (some sort of past representation), yet must predict whether J is guaranteed to open
+A similar confusion here: showing the outcome (3 parallel gates) By representing the outcome but asking a future question, this confuses me, as the particpant is aware that the water has already come through (some sort of past representation), yet must predict whether J is guaranteed to open.